Harold Buckley Willis: Architectural career

+Collens, Willis and John D. Rockefeller Jr. revisited Hammond Castle during the planning of The Cloisters in New York City, which incorporated architectural salvage on a larger scale.
+Collens died in 1956, and Willis was senior partner of the firm until his death in 1962.

+Willis was a member of the American Institute of Architects (AIA).
+He served in leadership roles in his local chapter, the Boston Society of Architects, and on national committees.
+He was elected a Fellow of the AIA in 1950 in recognition of his public service and for his service to the AIA.

 World War II

 During World War II, Willis served in the U.S. Army Air Force as a major in Africa, England and France.
 He left the Air Force after the war as a colonel.

 Willis was successful in convincing the U.S. government to transfer 12 Curtiss P-40 Warhawks to the Free French Fighter Group GC II/5 based in North Africa.
 These aircraft were painted with the Lafayette Escadrille insignia emblazoned on their fuselages.